giuseppelazzara98/polito-se2-22-18-HT/Retrospective/Retrospective1.md

   - Total hours spent: 7h
   - Nr of automated unit test cases: 34
   - Coverage (if available): 99%

+The actual coverage reported in unitTestResult.txt is less than 99% because there were some functions related to the story 3 (not delivered) that were not tested, but actually, all the functions related to the stories 1 and 2 have been tested with a 99% of coverage.

 - E2E testing:
   - Total hours estimated: 4h 30m
   - Total hours spent: 4h 15m